e-ahmed-mahmoud/pyside-templates/table_model_view/README.md

 Run program from run.py

 main.py contains a QFrame object which produces the TableModel, ProxyModel, and TableView instances and displays the TableView.

+The example table here has a name column, two integer score columns, and a bool column indicating whether the combined score for each name is the highest total in the table.
+A delegate is used to fill in the high score cell with a solid color if the cell's value is True.